 Tip Photoshop includes a web safe colours collection called Web Safe Colors.aco that can be loaded in the swatches palette.
-If you want to load the web safe colours, they are usually located where Photoshop is installed under the \Presets\Color Swatches folder.
+If you want to load the web safe colours, you can select them from the swatches menu.

 4 - Saving Files